What Is an Electric Furnace?

 Furnaces are often considered the best heating source for regions with harsh winter weather.
 While natural gas has long been the most popular fuel choice to heat homes in the U.S., electricity is gaining ground as a close second.

-Electric furnaces are becoming popular in many regions because they do not use non-renewable energy and are cleaner to run.
+Electric furnaces are becoming popular in many regions with milder winters because they are typically cleaner to run, have a long lifespan (up to 30 years), and cost less to install and maintain.
 Choosing the right kind of electric furnace for your home can save you money and keep you more comfortable.

 An electric forced air furnace works in the same way as a hairdryer.
 The heat exchanger sucks air into the system and the electric heating chamber warms it up.
-The blower fan pushes out the hot air through the ductwork into your house.
+The blower fan pushes out the hot air through the ductwork and into your home's living areas.

 An electric wall furnace has several components that come together to make the equipment function smoothly.
 These include:

-- Heater coils: The most important component of an electric furnace, heater coils are made of nickel chromium, and produce heat when fed with electricity.
+- Heater coils: The heater coils are the most important component of an electric furnace.
+They are made of nickel chromium and produce heat when fed with electricity.

-- Thermostat: Regulates the heat and turns the heating elements on or off as demanded by the user.
+- Thermostat: Regulates the heat and turns the heating elements on or off based on the homeowner's settings.

 - Blower: A motorized fan inside the furnace blowing cool air over the heat chamber, forcing the air into the ducts to produce hot air.